Let’s Drink to That!

 Introducing the inaugural Beverage Industry Advisory Committee:

-- Gillian Balance, Senior Educator Americas, Treasury Wine Estates
+- Gillian Ballance, Senior Educator Americas, Treasury Wine Estates

 - Tiffanie Barriere, The Drinking Coach